ARLINGTON's

 THE FUTURE of ARLINGTON

+The animation shows multiplexes popping up everywhere in the next five years.
 Under Arlington County's Expanded Housing Option (EHO), the new zoning ordinance allows developers to tear down single-family homes and build six-plexes.
-In less than five years, multiplexes could be poppping up everywhere.
-Arlington County won't show you their density model because they never studied Missing Middle's impact.
+Arlington County won't show you their density model because they've never studied Missing Middle's impact.

 THE LATEST